-Bihar CSBC 2020 Woman Constable recruitment: Admit card today at csbc.bih.nic.in
+Bihar CSBC 2020 Woman Constable recruitment: Admit card released at csbc.bih.nic.in

 Candidates who are unable to download the admit card can collect the same from the office on January 28 and 29 from 10.00 AM to 5.00 PM.

-Bihar Central Selection Board of Constables (CSBC) is going to release the admit card for the Physical Efficiency Test or PET for recruitment of Woman Constables belonging to ST category today on its official website today.
+Bihar Central Selection Board of Constables (CSBC) has release the admit card for the Physical Efficiency Test or PET for recruitment of Woman Constables belonging to ST category today on its official website today.
 The Physical Efficiency Test (PET) will be held on February 2.

 Candidates can download their admit card on the official website csbc.bih.nic.in.